dkalisch/complexity/README.md

 # Complexity
-This is the Webpage for the symposium
+This is the Webpage for the CompleXity: Technology for Complex Urban System symposium